 Q: Can you swim in Las Coloradas Yucatan?

-A: No, in the past, you may have seen videos or photos of people swimming in the pink lakes but was never allowed, but now there are more people enforcing the rules.
+A: No, in the past, you may have seen videos or photos of people swimming in the pink lakes but were never allowed, but now there are more people enforcing the rules.
 If you choose to try and go swimming anyway, you will likely be found, and the guys running the security and not very friendly.